What is a one-on-one meeting?

-They are a great vehicle to help your employees stay connected to their purpose and the meaning of their work in the context of the organization and team.
-Most people enjoy being heard and recognized as an individual and this is where the power of one on ones lies:
+They are a great vehicle to help your employees stay connected to their purpose and the meaning of their work in the context of the organisation and team.
+Most people enjoy being heard and recognised as an individual and this is where the power of one on ones lies:

 - They keep your employees engaged, and productive

 - They build rapport between manager and team

 - They demonstrate that the company cares about, and values, their employees

 What’s the purpose of one on one meetings?

 Two words: listening, and clarification.
 And it’s the manager who should do 90% of the listening and 10% of the talking.
 Everybody needs to be clear on what they’re doing, in every aspect of their working life.

 One-on-one meetings are the perfect arena for employees to ask direct questions that they may have been embarrassed to ask in a more public setting.

 You can also use that dedicated time in one on one meetings to:

 - Get to know direct reports better at a personal level